bisug/TG-WordGame/README.md

 ### High Latency

-- Keep the app, Redis, and PostgreSQL in the same region.
+- Keep the app, Valkey/Redis, and PostgreSQL in the same region.
-- Avoid running the app in Europe or the United States while Redis/PostgreSQL or users are in South Asia.
+- Avoid running the app in Europe or the United States while Valkey/Redis, PostgreSQL, or users are in South Asia.
 - Use the Docker/VPS path in a nearby region if your platform does not offer South Asia infrastructure.